 Then use a funnel to put it into bottles.
 Flip top bottles work nicely.

-Such a bubbly and tasty treat once it’s done, though.
-A little bit sweet, a little bit tart and wonderfully refreshing on a hot summer day!
+It’s such a bubbly and tasty treat once it’s done, though.
+A little bit sweet, a little bit tart and wonderfully refreshing on a warm spring day!

 It’s so nice to know that you can easily make a real, homemade soda without a lot of work!